-The cornea is the transparent part of the front of the eye.
+The cornea is the transparent window at the front of the eye.
 It is the first part of the eye to capture light and is responsible for a large portion of our vision.
 When the cornea is damaged by injury or disease it can lead to loss of vision or sometimes even blindness.
 There are many different corneal diseases.
-Some are caused by bacterial, fungal or viral infections, while some are hereditary or develop over time.
+Corneal disease may be genetic, age-related, or may arise due to infection or injury.

-Our corneal & external disease specialists are fellowship-trained in the latest procedures and treatments for corneal disease.
+Our cornea & external disease specialist, Dr. Jesse Vislisel, is fellowship-trained in the latest procedures and treatments for corneal disease.
 We offer treatment for many corneal and external eye diseases, including:

 Don’t just take our word for it!
 Hear from our patients.